katmiller00/Python-Projects/Cafe (API)/README.md

 -   Flask SQLAlchemy

 ## Installation
-1. Clone the repository:  `git clone https://github.com/<your-username>/100-days-of-code.git`
+1. Clone the repository: `git clone https://github.com/<your-username>/Python-Projects.git`
-2. Change to the project directory:  `cd 100-days-of-code/Day-66`
+2. Change to the project directory: `cd Python-Projects/Cafe (API)`
 3. Install the dependencies: `pip install -r requirements.txt`

 ## Usage
 1. Set up the SQLite database by running `python app.py` in the project directory.
 2. Access the API routes using your preferred HTTP client.

 ## API Routes
 1. GET /random - Returns information about a random cafe from the database.